armendveseli/auto-boring/README.md

 # automate-boring-stuff
-Automation of useful base level code in Python 3.
+Automation of useful, base level code in Python 3.